WikiLeaks: the latest developments

 • Julian Assange has said it is "no coincidence" he gave cables from the US's embassy in The Hague to two Dutch media organisations.
 Dutch MPs are about to vote on whether to participate in a Nato police training mission in Afghanistan.
 Assange said: "If there is relevant material, it has to come out before they do."

 One story to come out so far is that Dutch civil servants urged US officials to pressure former Labour party leader Wouter Bos to support a continued military mission in Afghanistan.
 "They complain 'he just doesn't get it'," the cables says of the Dutch officials attitude to Bos.
+The US ambassador, Hartog Levin, suggests following tactic for the Pittsburgh G20 summit in her cable back to Washington (pdf):

 A pull-aside for Bos by a senior USG official such as NSA General Jones at the Pittsburgh Summit would be beneficial.
 It would make Bos aware of how important we view international leadership -- measured by a country's actions across the board.
 A pull-aside would also demonstrate to Prime Minister Balkenende our support for his efforts to get Cabinet approval of continued Dutch deployment